fluent/fluentd-docs-gitbook/guides/logs-to-sematext.md

-# Send Server Logs to Sematext
+# Send Logs to Sematext

 [Sematext](https://sematext.com/) is a tool for managing logs, and considered an alternative to Splunk, but with cheaper and more flexible [pricing](https://sematext.com/pricing).